cryptpad/e2e-test-suite/Readme.md

 You can choose a browser and OS/device combination from those available in `playwright.config.js`, or you can add your own.
 You can see a full list of supported browsers and OS/devices [here](https://playwright.dev/docs/browsers).
 To see how they compare to what is supported by integration with Browserstack, see [here](https://www.browserstack.com/docs/automate/playwright/browsers-and-os).

-### Run with Playwright only or Plawright and Browserstack
+### Choose Playwright only or Plawright and Browserstack

 The tests can be run locally using Playwright only.
 This is usually slightly quicker and does not require connection to Browserstack.